Section I - Morph Types

 Dominance (in genetics) – Every bearded dragon carries multiple sets of genetic makeups compromising of genetic contributions by both the mother and father.
 These expressions passed from parent to offspring are known as phenotypes.
 From the previous example above using only two alleles, Lets call A the dominate trait and B the recessive trait.
-In this example let’s imagine the A trait is a normal bearded dragon and the B trait is a yellow morph bearded dragon.
+In this example let’s imagine the A trait is a normal bearded dragon and the B trait is an American Smoothie (Recessive Trait) morph bearded dragon.
 Those dragons with the allele combinations of AA would appear as normal.
 Because A is the dominate trait, dragons with the allele combinations of AB would appear as normal.
-Now Dragons with the Allele combination of BB would appear as yellow morph bearded dragons because they only have recessive traits.
+Now Dragons with the Allele combination of BB would appear as the American Smoothie morph bearded dragons because they only have recessive traits.

 More about Dominance in Genetics: